Anti Fog Permanent Coating for Glasses

-VS Eyewear’s Anti-Fog Permanent Coating is a chemically bonded coating to both sides of the lens before it is cut.
+VS Eyewear’s Permanent Anti-Fog Coating for Glasses is a chemically bonded coating to both sides of the lens before it is cut.
 It includes a hard anti-scratch coating which can be used where ever surface fogging is an issue.
 Typical applications are safety goggles, prescription safety glasses, motorcycle goggles, and industrial safety glasses.
 The coating works on a molecular level to keep water molecules from bunching together and causing the blinding fog that is so dangerous on safety glasses.
 The result is a coating that NEVER fogs, even when going from the coldest conditions to a hot, humid climate.
 The lenses may develop a layer of water instead of fog, but the water is transparent and is not dangerous.

-VS Eyewear’s Permanent Anti Fog prescription safety glasses demonstrate superior fog free properties under a variety of conditions where fogging is an issue.
+VS Eyewear’s Permanent Anti Fog coating for prescription safety glasses demonstrate superior fog free properties under a variety of conditions where fogging is an issue.
 The premium performance of this Anti Fog coating has been evaluated using various exposure tests, per industry standard testing procedures, such as:

 Breathe Fog Test – No fog formation after Direct breathing on the Coated Surface.